bobanetwork/boba_legacy/packages/boba/turing/README.md

 ## Key code snippets

-A central code snippet is in the `TuringHelper.sol`:
+A central code snippet is in `TuringHelper.sol`.

 ```javascript